Injustice Unveiled: The Story of the Club Avalon Arrest and the Criminalization of the Venezuelan LGBT+ Community

 The 30-year-old Venezuelan was on Sunday, July 23, at Club Avalon, a gay sauna located in the city of Valencia, in northern Venezuela.

 Ivan thought it was a joke.
 This was a private club with saunas and massage rooms, a restaurant, and a smoking room.
-Admission was charged and the catalog of services could be consulted on social networks.
+Admission was charged and the catalog of services might be consulted on social networks.

 The uniformed officers asked the employees and customers to accompany them to the police headquarters “as witnesses.”
 They all followed the instruction, although they did not understand what they were witnesses to.